Child/Play Therapy (infants - teens)

 Many children need help dealing with school stress, such as homework, test anxiety, bullying, or peer pressure.
 Others need help to discuss their feelings about family issues, particularly if there's a major transition, such as a divorce, move, or serious illness.

-Significant life events — such as the death of a family member, friend, or pet; divorce or a move; abuse; trauma; a parent leaving on military deployment; or a major illness in the family — can cause stress that might lead to problems with behavior, mood, sleep, appetite, and academic or social functioning.
+Significant life events — such as the covid-19 pandemic, death of a family member, friend, or pet; divorce or a move; abuse; trauma; a parent leaving on military deployment; or a major illness in the family — can cause stress that might lead to problems with behavior, mood, sleep, appetite, and academic or social functioning.

 In some cases, it's not as clear what's caused a child to suddenly seem withdrawn, worried, stress, sulky, or tearful.
 But if you feel your child might have an emotional or behavioral problem or needs help coping with a difficult life event, trust your instincts.